Skip to content

 Yellow Mounds Overlook – Mile 4.4 ★★★

-Your next stop is 2.6 miles away.
 The Yellow Mounds Overlook is known for its vibrant, mustard-yellow mounds.
-The contrasting with the surrounding red and gray buttes is striking.
+The contrast with the surrounding red and gray buttes is striking.
 If you’re here in the morning or evening, you can get some great photos!

 Conata Basin Overlook – Mile 5.0 ★★

-This overlook is .8 miles further along your drive.
-It offers a broad view of the Conata Basin, a grassy expanse dotted with eroded formations.
+This overlook offers a broad view of the Conata Basin, a grassy expanse dotted with eroded formations.
 This is a great place to spot prairie wildlife such as prairie dogs and grazing bison.

 Quinn Rd Prairie Dog Town – Mile 8.0 ★★ (★★★ for children)